sooyeonyi/sooyeonyi.github.io/_pages/join.md

 ---
+layout: single
+title: "Join Us"
 permalink: /join/
-title: "Join Us"
-layout: single
-author_profile: false   # set to true if you want the sidebar here
+author_profile: true
 ---

+Prospective students and collaborators: how to get in touch, openings, etc.

 ### About WISE Lab
 The **Water, Infrastructure, Sustainability, and Environment (WISE) Lab** studies environmental hydrology and water resources management with emphasis on environmental flows, sustainable allocation, and climate adaptation.
 We combine physics-based models (e.g., WEAP, HEC-ResSim), GIS/remote sensing, and data-driven methods (ML/DL) to understand change and support decision-making.